 Cats can also learn to enjoy the company of other cats.
 Again, the earlier and more often they are exposed to other cats, the more likely they’ll be friendly with each other.
 However, cats like having their personal space, too.
 Who doesn’t?
 If you have multiple cats, give them plenty of comfortable places to nap, climb and perch by windows, so they don’t compete over territory.
 If disputes arise at mealtimes, you may need to feed them in separate rooms.
 Cats can also get jealous, so be sure to give each cat one-on-one attention and playtime.

-Getting your cat to embrace her social side may take time and patience, especially if she’s an adult.
+Getting your cat to embrace their social side may take time and patience, especially if they’re an adult.
 Remember not to force it.
-Give her time and space, and reward social behavior with treats.
-She will eventually open up and show everyone the personality you’ve already grown to love.
+Give them time and space, and reward social behavior with treats.
+Your cat will eventually open up and show everyone the personality you’ve already grown to love.